Level 3 in Computing (Infrastructure Technician)

-The Cambridge Technical Extended Diploma in IT course allows students to gain an insight into Computer architecture, Networks, Systems Support, Cloud Computing, Virtualisation and Cyber Security.
+The Extended Diploma in IT course allows students to gain an insight into Computer architecture, Networks, Systems Support, Cloud Computing, Virtualisation and Cyber Security.
 The IT Infrastructure course will help to develop your critical thinking and vocational skills.

 Throughout the course, our links with industry will help you to develop a greater awareness of professional practices in preparation for your work placement within a local IT Service Provider.
 You will learn a core set of technical skills aligned to leading vendors, which are increasingly sought after within the IT sector.